alaomichael/ansible_deployment/README.md

 ## Summary

 This setup automates the deployment and configuration of the NESTJS boilerplate on a remote Ubuntu 22.04 server.
-It ensures that all sensitive values and configuration parameters are securely managed through environment variables.

 ### Key Steps

-1. **Create a `.env` file** on your local machine with all the necessary variables.
-2. **Create the `env_vars.yml` file** to load environment variables into the playbook.
-3. **Create the `main.yaml` Ansible playbook** with the necessary tasks.
+1. **Create the `main.yaml` Ansible playbook** with the necessary tasks.
-4. **Create an inventory file** to specify the target server.
+2. **Create an inventory file** to specify the target server.
-5. **Load the environment variables** before running the playbook.
-6. **Run the Ansible playbook** to configure the remote server.
+3. **Run the Ansible playbook** to configure the remote server.

 This ensures a reproducible and automated deployment process for your NESTJS application.